nmccloskey/RASCAL/rascal_manual.md

 | TU   | Pre   | TU88          | BrokenWindow  |
 | BU   | Maint | BU77          | CatRescue     |

 Each row represents one transcript, and each tier becomes a column in sample-level transcript table (see below).

+See [Python - re](https://docs.python.org/3/library/re.html) for more information on regular expressions (Python Software Foundation, n.d.)

 ---